 "Rain"

-This ceramic form captures that inspiration.
-Taking on a semi-circular shape, its exterior is solid and grounding, while the interior reveals a raw, textured landscape reminiscent of cascading water.
-The interplay of deep grooves and delicate ridges, accentuated by clay slips, evokes the organic movement of falling rain—fluid yet frozen in time.
-The contrast between the dark, sculpted form and the luminous, swirling interior invites contemplation, much like Senju’s waterfalls, which exist in a suspended state between tranquility and energy.
+Rain draws from that inspiration.
+Its semi-circular, shell-like form is solid and grounding, while the interior reveals a raw, textured landscape reminiscent of cascading water.
+Deep grooves and fine ridges—brought to life through layered clay slips—capture the gesture of rain in motion, fluid yet suspended.
+The contrast between the dark, weighty form and the pale, weathered interior invites contemplation, much like Senju’s waterfalls: suspended between tranquility and motion.

 H 14” x W 19” x D 13” in